The Churchie Emerging Art Prize 2023

 #thechurchie

-Since its inception at Brisbane’s Anglican Church Grammar School in 1987, the churchie emerging art prize has showcased new talent.
-Today, it is one of Australia’s leading art prizes for emerging art.
+Since its inception at Brisbane’s Anglican Church Grammar School in 1987, The Churchie Emerging Art Prize has showcased new talent.
+Today, it is one of Australia’s leading prizes for emerging artists.
 Since 2019, the Institute of Modern Art has presented the finalists’ exhibition.

-Curated by Sebastian Henry-Jones (from West Space, Melbourne), this year’s edition features work by thirteen finalists from across Australia and explores the theme of ‘context’.
+Curated by Sebastian Henry-Jones (from West Space, Melbourne), this year’s edition features thirteen finalists from across Australia and explores the theme of ‘context’.

 Artists